kamrul4188/Monty/README.md

-# The Monty Project :seedling:
+# The Monty Project :seedling: :man_student:
 The project below explains how to build a simple chat bot called Monty, adding functionality in small incremental steps.
 The weekly project was part of TE3201-Software Engineering (Weekly Project).

 ## Monty 1: